warior456/Sculk-Depths/README.md

 - A new structure (work in progress).
 - A new hostile mob: The Glomper.
 It attacks players using an elytra, so be careful while flying around!
 - Energy Essence drops when the warden kills a passive mob or when the warden is killed, this is used to craft an Energized Flint and Steel to open the portal.
+- Energized Flint and Steel: can light most blocks with Soul Fire and lights the portal
 - new blocks:
   - Cephlera Light
 - Nine new block sets: